andrewcgaitskell/esp32-https-workings/nginx+https.md

 ===========

-started
+# started from these

 https://www.digitalocean.com/community/tutorials/how-to-set-up-let-s-encrypt-with-nginx-server-blocks-on-ubuntu-16-04
 https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04

+# Steps to HTTPS on ESP32

-godaddy
+## Step 1: godaddy

 A record with example.com pointing to your server’s public IP address.

 An A record with www.example.com pointing to your server’s public IP address.

-create vm on gcp
+## Step 2: create vm on gcp

   enable http & https
   fix ip address using standard tier ubuntu 1804 lts

-firewall
+## Open Firewall

-  via gcp console allow http andf https
+  via gcp console allow http and https enable access to ports 80 and 443

+## SSH into VM

-switch into super user
+### switch into super user
   sudo su

-install Nginx
+### install Nginx

     apt update
     apt upgrade
     apt install nginx

-check server
+### check nginx server

 systemctl status nginx

-if you get an error
+#### if you get an error

 mkdir /etc/systemd/system/nginx.service.d

 printf "[Service]\nExecStartPost=/bin/sleep 0.1\n" > /etc/systemd/system/nginx.service.d/override.conf

 systemctl daemon-reload

 systemctl restart nginx

 systemctl status nginx

+## Notes

+I did not create server block files for my domain and it worked

 A separate Nginx server block file for your domain, set up by following this Nginx server blocks tutorial for Ubuntu 16.04.
 This tutorial will use /etc/nginx/sites-available/example.com.

-Step 1 — Installing Certbot
+## Installing Certbot

 The first step to using Let’s Encrypt to obtain an SSL certificate is to install the Certbot software on your server.

 Certbot is in very active development, so the Certbot packages provided by Ubuntu tend to be outdated.
 However, the Certbot developers maintain a Ubuntu software repository with up-to-date versions, so we’ll use that repository instead.

-First, add the repository.
+### add the repository.

 add-apt-repository ppa:certbot/certbot